esoadamo/dictature/README.md

 - `DictatureBackendMISP`: stores the data in a MISP instance
 - `DictatureBackendWebdav`: stores data in a WebDav share as files
 - `DictatureBackendS3`: stores data in an S3 bucket
+- `DictatureBackendMySQL`: stores data in a MySQL database

 ### Transformers